andreeedna/andreeedna.github.io/_projects/templato.md

 ---
 layout: page
 title: R for Bioinfo
 description: an R tutorial for trainees in bioinformatics
 img: assets/img/12.jpg
 importance: 1
-category: tutorial
+category: Tutorial
 ---

 Every project has a beautiful feature showcase page.